Downstream Marketing is Tactically-Driven

 Uses Insight, Identity and Innovation to Transform Businesses

 Upstream marketing, by comparison, refers to the strategic process of identifying and fulfilling customer needs.
 Upstream marketing takes place at a much earlier stage by developing a clear market segmentation map, and then identifying and precisely defining which customer segments to focus on.
 It analyzes how the end user uses the product or service, and what competitive advantage will be required to win the customer and at what price point.
 This is done very early in the product or service development cycle and is one of the missing links for generating revenue growth at many companies.

-Here’s another way to look at upstream marketing, by way of analogy.
-Have you ever gone fishing?
+Here’s another way to look at upstream marketing: Ever gone fishing?
 Think of upstream marketing as everything that happens before the hook is in the water.
-The best anglers consider and act on a number of factors before they cast the line, to catch more fish.
-First, they’ll consider the type of fish, the method (fly fishing or bait casting), and tools needed—the type of rod, reel, fishing line, and so on.
+The best anglers reflect and act on several factors before they cast the line.
+First, they’ll consider the kind of fish, the method (fly fishing or bait casting), and the tools needed—the type of rod, reel, fishing line, and so on.

 After answering a few other questions: Where exactly will they go to fish, which lake or river?
 Where within that lake or river?
 At what time?
 What’s the best bait?
 They then bait the hook and cast it into the water.

 In doing all this, good anglers observe the essential principles of upstream marketing, thinking through the five W’s—who, what, where, when, and why—before integrating with downstream implementation (sometimes literally), in landing the target.